thunderbird/developer-docs/thunderbird-development/codebase-overview/chat/message-styles.md

 ### Thunderbird-specific features <a id="instantbirdthunderbird-specific_features"></a>

 Below lists the known differences between message styles in Adium and in Chat Core.
-Keep in mind that Adium displays conversation using Webkit and that Thunderbird use Gecko, so the rendering may differ slightly.
+Keep in mind that Adium displays conversation using Webkit and that Thunderbird uses Gecko, so the rendering may differ slightly.

 #### Files <a id="files"></a>